 The Company seeks to avoid excessive risk concentrations through a diversified mix of businesses, products, geographies, currencies and customers.
 Appropriate management of concentration risk is also ensured by limits, policies and procedures (refer to risk appetite metrics, table 15 in section 3.2).
 Oversight of the management of concentration risk includes management committee and Board review and approval of policies and limits relating to credit risk, among other principal risks, as well as quarterly reporting to the BRC on risk concentrations and stress testing on sectors where a material concentration is deemed to arise.
-No material concentration has arisen as a result of the credit risk mitigation measures which would prevent their effectiveness.
+There is a material concentration in sovereign exposures from SFTs, but this does not prevent their effectiveness.